shafiuzzaman-md/stase_symex/README.md

 # STASE Analysis Workflow

-This repository implements a streamlined pipeline for symbolic vulnerability analysis using **STASE** (Static Analysis guided Symbolic Execution) over UEFI firmware modules.
+This repository implements symbolic eexution using **STASE** (Static Analysis guided Symbolic Execution) to discover vulnerabilities (with vulnerability signature) in UEFI modules.

 ---

 ## Input

-- Source code directory under analysis (must be a clone of EDK2 or compatible testcases)
+- Source code directory under analysis (must be a clone of EDK2)
 - Entry point and vulnerable instruction location: From static analysis
 - Assertion template: Derived for vulnerability type (e.g., OOB_WRITE)